 As a follow up to my list of things I wouldn’t label as newborn essentials, here are 5 items I’d get soon-to-be parents to #buybuybuy!

 Friends of soon-to-be parents, take note – these would make great gifts!
-There are only so many muslin cloths or bibs one baby requires.
+There are only so many muslin cloths, bibs and baby monitors one baby requires.

 5 Newborn Essentials